 Big brands are usually the users of Moments Ads due to the high costs of advertising.
 Nevertheless, the steep price is almost always worth it for the visibility WeChat Moments ads provide.

-The subscription folder of Wechat is where WeChat users can access the content published by WeChat’s subscription account.
-This folder presents itself like a feed (rather similar to moment) and ads are displayed between official account content as seen in the picture below.
+The subscription folder of Wechat is where WeChat users can access the content published by WeChat’s subscription accounts.
+This folder presents itself like a feed (rather similar to moments) and ads are displayed between official account content as seen in the picture below.

-WeChat Banner ads are not as efficient as WeChat Moments ads at targetting Chinese users and will also grant you less visibility but allow you to run affordable ad campaigns.
+WeChat Banner ads (also called WeChat official account ads) are not as efficient as WeChat Moments ads at targetting Chinese users and will also grant you less visibility but allow you to run affordable ad campaigns.
 These ads resemble small, banner-like advertisements.
-They don’t occupy a large portion of a WeChat feed but are at the bottom.
+They don’t occupy a large portion of a WeChat feed but are at the bottom of WeChat articles.

 They come in various formats and displayed locations (Footer ads (底部广告)/ Pre-scrolling video ads (视频贴片广告)/Exchange ads (互选广告)).
-They can send users to WeChat official accounts, WeChat store, store page, and external links)
+They can send users to WeChat official accounts, WeChat stores, store pages, and external links.

 Influencers Banner Ads campaign

 Banner ads are more affordable than Moments ads.
-At the time of writing, WeChat set the price of scheduled Banner ads at around 1,000 RMB per day.
-In USD, this is roughly $157.
+At the time of writing, WeChat set the price of scheduled banner ads at around 1,000 RMB per day.
 Hence, for Banner ads to appear at least once daily for a month, expect to pay at least $4,710.
 Alternatively, the bid-by-impression price of Banner ads is similar to that of Moments ads at about $7.90 per day per ad.

 This makes it more affordable for small and medium beauty brands.
 Nonetheless, bear in mind that it may not be the best option if your WeChat advertising strategy has brand awareness at its core.